Finally, a guide for upper elementary teachers that will show you how to teach research reports in a step-by-step format!

 If you are struggling with teaching the research report process, you are not alone.
 Seriously, we’ve all been there!

-I spent several years avoiding research reports to my 5th grade writers or simply depending on the Library-Media Specialist to teach the research process.
+I spent several years avoiding research reports for my 5th grade writers or simply depending on the Library-Media Specialist to teach the research process.

 One year, I decided to take the plunge and teach my students how to research a topic and write a research report.